Spencer-Easton/Apps-Script-GSApp-Library/README.md

     /*
     * Removes a user from GSApp.
-    * @param {String} userEmail The Email account of the user for whom you are requesting the token
+    * @param {String} userEmail The Email account of the user you want to remove.
     * @return {object} self for chaining
     *\
     function removeUser(string userEmail)